craigmantona/the_book_review/README.md

 # Features

-The website consists of four pages.
-All are accessible from the main page.
-(Game page, team location page and contact page)
+The website consists of six pages.
+The Login, Register, Book Reviews, Add Book, Edit Book and Info page accessed through the logo from the navbar.

 * Responsive on all device sizes
 * Interactive elements